-If you were previously enrolled at any of Penn State's campuses, you may be able to use your Penn State credits toward a new program of study within the University.
-Use the information in the table below to determine your path for returning to the University.
+If you were previously enrolled at any of Penn State's campuses, you may be able to use your Penn State credits toward a World Campus program of study.
+There are several paths you may take to return to your studies, depending on your circumstances.

-Re-enrollment allows former degree-seeking students who have been away from school for 3 or more years to resume their studies.
+Re-enrollment allows former degree-seeking students who have been away from school to resume their studies.
 To qualify for re-enrollment, you must:

 - have had a 2.00 or higher cumulative GPA as of your most recent semester at Penn State*